Ronceverte, West Virginia: Demographics

-Ronceverte's economic area is in the downtown section, crossed with railroad tracks for the Chesapeake & Ohio and a large floodplain that causes occasional adjustment for its citizens.
+Ronceverte's economic area is in the downtown section, crossed with railroad tracks for the former Chesapeake & Ohio and a large floodplain that causes occasional adjustment for its citizens.
 Grants from Tony Hawk and the Izaak Walton League have allowed this public area to grow for the health and recreational opportunities for its citizens.
 A ball field, swimming pool, playground, interpretive walk and walking track appeal to all ages adjacent to a public access point of the Greenbrier River, where picnickers are welcome.
 The county's recycling depot is close by, encouraging further business from a large area.
 The public access includes a boat launch for swimmers and fishers, and an outdoor amphitheater.
 Every June this area is inundated with the Ronceverte River Festival, where a unique raffle is held by floating hundreds of small, numbered yellow ducks into the river.
 The winning duck can be a cash prize or a new truck; runners-up are gifts from local businesses to support county interests.